Literacy: Effects on literacy learning

 Parenting also affects a child's literacy.
 Field research was done by collecting data from families that were upper, middle, or lower class, or on welfare.
 The results found that, in a 100-hour week, children in upper-class households experienced an average of over 200,000 words, those in middle- and lower-class households heard about 125,000 words, and children from households on welfare were exposed to the fewest words—62,000 words.
 This indicates that a child from an upper-class family would be exposed to 8 million more words than a child from a family on welfare.
 Outside of word exposure, which is essential for word acquisition, the National Center for Educational Statistics found that 41.9% of children from low-income families scored substantially lower on most reading achievements for grades 4, 8, and 12 in 2013.

 According to a study performed by ANOVA, multiple socioeconomic variables influence children, such as parental education level, parental occupation, health history, and even usage of technology within the home.
 With these factors in mind, their study showed that young children are especially susceptible to environmental factors, meaning socioeconomics affects them cognitively and can have adverse effects as their brains continue to develop.
-However, another study done by the National Longitudinal Survey of Youth (NLSY) around 2012 suggesteda slightly different conclusion.
+However, another study done by the National Longitudinal Survey of Youth (NLSY) around 2012 suggested a slightly different conclusion.
 While the study agrees that poverty negatively affects childhood literacy, some nuances are added.
 In both studies, children who experienced poverty scored lower in reading assessments, but the NLSY's study noted that the duration of poverty altered the literacy outcome.
 It found that children ages 5–11 who experienced "persistent poverty" were more adversely affected than their peers who never experienced poverty.
 The study acknowledged that other factors affected these children's reading scores, particularly maternal influence.
 The mothers of these households were scaled based on a "home environment" score, which measured their emotional and verbal responsiveness, acceptance, and involvement with the child and organization.
 Households experiencing poverty tended to have lower scores, and lower scores correlated with lower reading levels.
 The study also showed that the effects of poverty on child literacy differed by ethnicity, culture, and gender.